fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         - Order is cancelled successfully.
         - Status is updated as cancelled.

+### Re-order (completed)
+- Scenario 1: Successfully re-order the items.
+    - Steps:
+        1. Log in as a user.
+        2. Navigate to the profile page.
+        3. Click "View details" button of the order.
+        4. Click "Re-order" button.
+    - Expected Result:
+        - Items in that order is moved to the cart successfully.

 ### Logout (completed)
 - Scenario 1: Successfully logout from the account
     - Steps: